 If you are interested in the added benefit of mentoring and coaching from industry experts, join Pathrise.

 If you are looking to break into software engineering, you need to make sure you have the right skills so that your resume checks the boxes and impresses the recruiter.
 If you are not studying computer science in a school or bootcamp setting (or even if you are and you want extra learning opportunities), there are a lot of tools that you can use online.

-App Academy is a coding bootcamp with on-campus and online options.
-They offer a full-time course and a bootcamp prep course.
+General Assembly is a bootcamp with on-campus and online options.
+They offer full-time, part-time, and 1-day courses.